rufatpro/gonka-docs/docs/host/quickstart.md

     - Allow access to these ports only from localhost or a private network
     - Never expose them publicly
     - Docker defaults are NOT secure

     === "CASE 1: ML Node and Network Node on the SAME machine" Bind ports to localhost only.

         **Network Node (`docker-compose.yml`)**

-        If your ML Node container and Network node containers are on the same machine, you can simply edit `gonka/deploy/join/docker-compose.yml`:
+        If your ML Node container and Network Node containers are on the same machine, you can simply edit `gonka/deploy/join/docker-compose.yml`:
         ```
         api:
            ports:
               - "127.0.0.1:9100:9100"
               - "127.0.0.1:9200:9200"
         ```

         **ML Node (`docker-compose.mlnode.yml`)**
         ```
         ports:
           - "127.0.0.1:${PORT:-8080}:8080"
           - "127.0.0.1:${INFERENCE_PORT:-5050}:5000"
         ```

         Do NOT use:

         - "9100:9100"
         - "9200:9200"
         - "5050:5000"
         - "8080:8080"

     === "CASE 2: ML Node and Network Node on DIFFERENT machines" If ML Node and Network Node containers are on different machines, the fix described in Case 1 won't work and the particular way of protecting these ports depends on your setup.
 You should setup connection between ML Node and Network containers either using the same docker network, or by setting up a private network between the machines, exposing the ports in this network and closing the port for public.
 In this case you should also properly set up `DAPI_API__POC_CALLBACK_URL` variable in config.
 This URL must point to a private/internal address, not a public address.

 ## Setup Your Nodes